The Kodaira classification of the moduli of hyperelliptic curves: The canonical class of pointed Hurwitz spaces

 where $d_{[i]+j}>0$ for all $i,j$ when $n=5$, and the coefficients $d_{[i]+j}$ are all positive except

 when $n=4$. \end{theorem}

 As a corollary we have

-\begin{corollary} For all $g\geq2$ the moduli space $\widehat{\mathcal{H}}_{g,n}$ is of general type when $n\geq5$ and it has non-negative Kodaira dimension when $n\geq4$. \end{corollary}
+\begin{corollary} For all $g\geq2$ the moduli space $\widehat{\rm{H}}_{g,n}$ is of general type when $n\geq5$ and it has non-negative Kodaira dimension when $n\geq4$. \end{corollary}

-\begin{proof} The result follows from \eqref{eq:K_hur} together with Theorem \ref{thm:cs_hat}.
+\begin{proof} The result for $0\leq n\leq 5$ follows from Proposition~\ref{prop:canonicalcoarse}, Theorems \ref{thm:cs_hat}, and \ref{thm:gen_type2}.
 For $n>5$, observe that there is a forgetful map whose general fibre is a smooth hyperelliptic curve of genus $g\geq2$.
 The result follows from sub-additivity of the Kodaira dimension for curve fibrations \cite{Kaw}. \end{proof}